dkittels/mh3uCalc/README.md

 To Do
 ========
+- Add gunner sets
+- Add decoration class and data entry
+- Decorations consideration (and placing them algorithmically first and last)
 - Ajax armor description in build so user can see where they are going in real time
-- Decorations (and placing them algorithmically first and last)
-- User Registration
-- User Defined Talismans
 - Automated Armor Building w/ several concurrent instances
-- Add gunner sets
-- Add decorations
+- Display recommendations in rows based on equipment position
+- Rank skills by how common they are and weight that in to considerations (for example, Handicraft is much more rare than wide-range)